mvysny/ev-fi/_posts/2019-11-2-schuko-charging.md

 ## Charging Speeds

-You can charge at 13A from Schuko as long as you want, but ONLY IF ALL of the following is met:
+You can charge at 13A from Schuko for as long as you want, but ONLY IF ALL of the following is met:

 1. You know for sure that the fuse is 16A,
 2. The building has been built in the year 2000 at the latest (so that the wiring is new),